iPhone 6 watch. iPhone watch

 Ticwatch E2

-With the demise of Pebble, Mobvoi and its Ticawatch line are now our brave Smart Watch startup.
+With the demise of Pebble, Mobvoi and its Ticawatch line are now our plucky Smart Watch startup.
 And the Ticwatch E2 builds on the Ticwatch E, especially with its waterproof design.

-It runs Wear OS, comes with features like GPS, a heart rate monitor, and now offers swim monitoring to add to its sports tracking prowess.
-It's important to note that it's priced at $159.99, a more affordable alternative to the Apple Watch.
-It has a 1.4-inch OLED display with a crisp 400 x 400 resolution, which is well-matched Apple screen watch.
+It runs Wear OS, comes with features like GPS, heart rate monitor and now offers swim monitoring to add to its sports tracking prowess.
+It's important to note that at $159.99, it's a more affordable alternative to the Apple Watch.
+It has a 1.4-inch OLED display with a crisp 400 x 400 resolution that matches well Apple screen Watch.

-The design is fun and quirky, and it's a nice break from the drabness of the same old brands - but with the confidence and stability of Wear OS under the hood.
+The design is fun and quirky, and it's a nice break from the monotony of the same old brands - but with the confidence and stability of Wear OS under the hood.

 $159.99 | mobvoi.com